"REAL POWER LIES WITHIN" a better script. :( |

 4) The big plot point: it was obvious, almost from frame one, that Wolfe would escape the maximum security, underground, super-hero prison.
 I mean, duh.
 This was so clearly going to happen that it made the padding unbearable.
 POWERS is definitely a victim of IFS here (Internet First Syndrome, again, is where a show takes advantage of the no-commercial structure of Internet-First shows but instead of adding more story, just stretches it out to fill more episodes).
 Maybe I've just watched too many shows and movies, but I am so tired of seeing the obvious plot point coming only to have to wait for far too long for it to just come.
 There's an old saying in scriptwriting circles: start your story as far into the events as possible.
 This show starts waaaay too early.

-almost the entire series.
-I think she tried to jump off a roof a
+This is pretty much all I can remember runaway girl doing for almost the entire series.
+I think she tried to jump off a roof a couple of times, too.
+Poor underwritten character! |

 6) Adapting the Super-Hero to the Small Screen: As I mentioned earlier, they do a good job of creating a world where a culture of super-heroes rises up around the people with super-powers.
 However, every single character comes across like a third-rate Marvel hero.
 The lead white guy used to be a hero called "Diamond".
 Which sounds really non-threatening, like the female character from Marvel, Dazzler.
 This guy could fly and had super strength, so I don't quite see why he went with "Diamond" as a name.
 Likewise, Michelle Forbes' character Retro Girl has a name that never makes any sense at all.
 Like "Diamond" she can fly and has super-strength, but any power having to do with the word "retro" is strangely absent.
 I mean, Spider-Man climbs walls and makes webs.
 Batman dresses with a bat motif and spends a lot of time in shadows.
 Retro Girl doesn't have the power to turn back time, or de-age, or anything else you might associate with the word "retro."
 So, yeah, the show fails in regard to presenting realistic super-heroes.
 What's worse is that the show also fails at having fun with unrealistic super-heroes, too.
 There's really nothing interesting about any of these super-heroes.